The United Payette Steering Committee.

 After eleven summers, I never made it back to school.
 During my winters off from fire, I worked for the National Science Foundation at the McMurdo Station in Antarctica for three seasons.
 I began with the Payette Land Trust in the fall of 2017 as a part time Executive Director and am now full-time.
 I continued to work with the Sand County Foundation, coordinating the Nebraska Leopold Conservation Award and helping provide aviation and fire support when needed.

-Having been involved with environmental and conservation-based non-profit work of over 25 years, I appreciate of the importance of collaboration.
+Having been involved with environmental and conservation-based non-profit work for over 25 years, I appreciate of the importance of collaboration.